-ELOG: MENU COMMANDS
+SECTION 2 ELOG 2009 MENU COMMANDS

 This section is a line-by-line description of each menu item in the ELOG software.
-The order of presentation is from left to right and top to bottom for each command.
+The order of presentation is from left to right and top to bottom for each menu item.

 When the ELOG software is first run, the MAIN MENU will appear which consists of one line of standard Windows menus and a lower line of "hot buttons" that can access many of the most commonly used software functions with just one click of the mouse.